A deeper look at perceptual inference

 We don’t really know what’s out there

-A maybe trivial, but sometimes forgotten, fact is that a model is not the reality; the mental state is not the real-world state.
-An agent can only attempt to create, use, and store useful representations of the world in the form of mental states.
-These representations only capture certain aspects of the real-world states.
+A maybe trivial, but sometimes forgotten, fact is that a model is not the reality; the map is not the terrain; the controller state is not the system state.
+An agent can only create, use, and store useful representations of the world in the form of controller states.
+These representations only capture certain vital aspects of the system states.
 Ontologically the model and the real world are two very different animals.

-In case of frogs and lizards there is a straightforward correspondence between the mental state and the animal out there in the wild.
+In case of frogs and lizards there is a straightforward correspondence between the controller state and the animal out there in the wild.

-Some, perhaps all, mental states are also associated with an attribute that has not so far been observed in the real world, namely subjective experience.
+Some, perhaps all, controller states are also associated with an attribute that has not so far been observed in the real world, namely subjective experience.
 Examples of subjective experiences are green and pain [5].
 We see not only a frog but a green frog.
-We not only see that our tooth is cracked and feel the crack with our tongue, we also feel the pain.
+We not only see that our tooth is cracked and feel the crack with our tongue, we also feel the pain and can tell where the tooth is located in our body.

 Some notation and ontology